David Koechner: 2007–present

 Following the release of Live at the Troubador, Koechner revealed that a T-Bones film is in development with Will Ferrell and Adam McKay's Gary Sanchez Productions.
 Koechner wrote the script with veteran television writer/producer Norm Hiscock, who also wrote for The Naked Trucker and T-Bones Show, in addition to past work on Saturday Night Live, The Kids in the Hall, and King of the Hill.
 He made his first return guest appearance to Saturday Night Live on December 7, 2013, with his fellow Anchorman co-stars Will Ferrell, Steve Carell, and the episode's host, Paul Rudd.
 The Anchorman stars sang "Afternoon Delight" with the episode's musical guest One Direction during the opening monologue.
 Koechner and Ferrell also reprised their Bill Brasky sketch in the same episode.

 In 2015, Koechner began co-starring as Commodore Bellacourt in the Comedy Central series Another Period.
 He also recurs as Bill Lewis on The Goldbergs.

 In a contrast to his largely comedy-based acting career, Koechner starred in the 2016 drama Priceless, a film about human trafficking.
 He said of the role, "My wife and I have five kids – three of them are daughters.
 So, just to imagine the horror of any young lady having to go through this.
 This film is based on true events.
 It's happening right now.
 It's happening in Chicago.
 It's happening here in Los Angeles.
 It's happening globally.
 So, to be a participant in a film like this – to bring awareness to such a horror – makes me happy."

+In 2023, Koechner began portraying "Vice President of Party" for a regional marketing campaign for Harrah's Cherokee Casinos.
+The fictional character is a casino employee in charge of making sure guests have a good time.